From Spotlight: Fix It or Ditch It?

 3. Flashy Feature Appliances

 The newest appliances come with super fun features.
-Who wouldn't want an oven that talks, remote access to your AC, or bottle jets in the dishwasher (hey, new parents)?
+Who wouldn't want a high-tech refrigerator that allows you to adjust settings for specific sections or styles that range from retro to ultra-contemporary touch screens?
 Still, it may not be financially wise to replace a fully functioning older model just to gain modern perks.
-So says Arthur Teel, owner and operator of The Handyman Plan in Asheville, N.C.
+So says Arthur Teel, owner of Asheville Art Installers in Asheville, N.C.
 Circuit boards break, and energy efficiency numbers don't always add up, he says.

 Yup.
 That's even true for some energy-efficient appliances that boast cost savings.
 "Spend $1,000 on a new, energy-efficient stove, and it could take 10 years of energy savings to offset the cost of the new stove," he says.
 "Unless you have a really old appliance, it's probably efficient enough for your needs.
 Also, putting the appliance into the landfill isn't exactly great for the environment."